- National Friends Education Fund

 Growth of the National Friends Education Fund through contributions will enable Friends Council to do more to provide tuition aid that can serve as a tipping point for Quaker families to attend Friends schools across the country.
 Make your gift today.

 Double your impact!
-There is currently a dollar-for-dollar matching challenge for unrestricted gifts to NFEF.
-Support NFEF today and your gift will be matched, doubling your impact on tuition aid for Quaker children in Friends schools!
+There is currently a dollar-for-dollar matching challenge for gifts to the NFEF endowment.
+Support the NFEF endowment today and your gift will be matched, doubling your impact on tuition aid for Quaker children in Friends schools!

 What Heads of Schools are Saying